 During my five days in Glacier Country, I did not see a single menu that did not have at least one huckleberry item, from the basics like pie and cobbler to more unusual offerings like huckleberry cheesecake compote.

 Huckleberry hot chocolate, anyone?

 Ready for the full list?
-I witnessed huckleberry being used in the following forms in Montana: jam, taffy, ice cream, bear claw, macaroon, vodka, margarita, pie, coffee, vinaigrette, licorice, pop, pancakes, syrup, lemonade, iced tea, hot chocolate, chapstick, cobbler, lollipops, pretzel bites, cheesecake compote, gummy grizzlies, jelly beans, dark chocolate huckleberry candy bar, milkshakes.
+I witnessed huckleberry being used in the following forms in Montana: jam, taffy, ice cream, bear claw, macaroon, vodka, margarita, pie, coffee, vinaigrette, licorice, pop, BBQ sauce, seltzer water, pancakes, syrup, lemonade, iced tea, hot chocolate, chapstick, cobbler, lollipops, pretzel bites, cheesecake compote, gummy grizzlies, jelly beans, dark chocolate huckleberry candy bar, milkshakes, hand cream, candles.

 5. Huckleberry licorice

 Licorice edges taffy for the #5 spot on my berry countdown.
 Both are good but the licorice captures more of the sweetness.

 Booze!
 All that glorious liquor gives the huckleberry margarita from the Northern Lights Saloon in Polebridge an unfair advantage.

 Runner-up in the booze category goes to the Tupelo Grille‘s Moonshine Mule, made with huckleberry simple syrup.

 3. Huckleberry ice cream